 For an overview on insurance and mitigating specific risks in project finance transactions, see Practice note, Project finance: UK law overview: Insurance ( www.practicallaw.com/0-202-3293) .

-For a note which explains the various doctrines and principles concerned with insurance, including what constitutes an insurable interest, subrogation ( www.practicallaw.com/6-107-7335) , joint insurance, double insurance and noting, see Practice note, General principles of insurance law ( www.practicallaw.com/3-203-9754) .
+For a note which explains the various doctrines and principles concerned with insurance, including what constitutes an insurable interest, subrogation ( www.practicallaw.com/6-107-7335) , joint insurance, double insurance and noting, see Practice Note, Insurance contract law: general principles ( www.practicallaw.com/3-203-9754) .

 For a guide to Practical Law's UK and multi-jurisdictional insurance materials, see Practice note, A guide to Practical Law's insurance materials ( www.practicallaw.com/6-503-2106) .